Police: 2 students dead, teacher hurt in Des Moines shooting

-DES MOINES, Iowa.
-(KMTV) — Police say two students were killed Monday and a teacher was injured in a shooting at a Des Moines school on the edge of the city’s downtown.
+DES MOINES, Iowa (AP) — Police say two students were killed Monday and a teacher was injured in a shooting at a Des Moines school on the edge of the city’s downtown.

-About 20 minutes after the shooting, police said officers stopped a car about two miles away and took “multiple suspects” into custody.
+About 20 minutes after the shooting, police said officers stopped a car that matched witnesses' descriptions about two miles away and took three suspects into custody.
+Police said one of the suspects ran from the car, but officers using a K-9 were able to track that person down.

+“The incident was definitely targeted.
+It was not random.
+There was nothing random about this,” Sgt.
+Paul Parizek said.

+The Starts Right Here program, which helps at-risk youth, was founded by Will Holmes, a rapper whose stage name is Will Keeps.

 Nicole Krantz said her office near the school was put on lockdown immediately after the shooting, and she saw someone running from the building with police in pursuit on foot and in patrol cars.